NicolasPi-maker/ECF-_D-velopper_une_application_orient-e_web-_mobile_Pinier_Nicolas/README.md

 Open [http://localhost](http://localhost:3000) with your browser to see the result.

-## Create an admin user in your database
+## Create an admin user in your local database

 You will need to install Symfony maker bundle